SambhavS/squill/README.md

 All that should be in your file should be your function definition (and comments if desired).

 Save your JS file and upload it when needed.
 When both you and your opponent have uploaded your files, you can hit 'Battle!' which will show you your results.

-## An Important Note
-**There are also some more rules, but I haven't gotten around to writing them.**